 With both Printful and Teespring, everything is handled for you.
-From printing, fulfillment, to shipping.
+From printing, and fulfilment, to shipping.
 Once you come up with a design, upload it to their platform and they’ll help to create your products and set your options.
 From here, they’ll handle everything for you.
 You just need to send them the order and shipping details.

 One thing good is both companies are handling the manufacturing process in-house.
 Therefore, the quality of the product can be guaranteed.
 This is different from some other POD companies where they act as a middleman and the manufacturing is outsourced.